Skip to main content

 Set up failover with health checks

-Health checks automatically remove unhealthy records from DNS responses, ensuring traffic is only directed to healthy endpoints.
-For more information, refer to Configure and use DNS failover.
+Health checks automatically remove unhealthy records from DNS responses, directing traffic only to reachable endpoints.

 resource "gcore_dns_zone_record" "failover_a" {